 How Long Does A Benadryl High Last?

-Benadryl is a brand name for diphenhydramine, an over-the-counter antihistamine medication that is commonly sold in pills and gels to treat allergic reactions and seasonal allergy symptoms.
+Benadryl is the brand name for diphenhydramine, an over-the-counter antihistamine that people commonly use to treat allergic reactions and seasonal allergy symptoms.
+It comes in pills, gels, and liquid forms that are widely available at pharmacies and stores.

 So while Benadryl addiction is rare, these effects can make Benadryl abuse a risk for physical dependence and drug addiction.